juju/docs/src/en/controllers.md

 In some circumstances you may wish to share a controller or one of its associated models.
 Juju provides [multi-user functionality](./users.html) for this purpose.

+The minimum resources required for a local controller are 2GiB of memory and 1 vCPU.

 ## Controller management